 Vow Renewal in Japan

-A ceremony, in English, to reaffirm your commitment to your spouse, in a beautiful Japanese garden, before a few friends and/or family.
+On your trip to Japan, surprise your loved one with a Vow Renewal in Japan: a non-religious ceremony, in English, to reaffirm your commitment to your spouse, in a beautiful Japanese garden, before a few friends and/or family.

 Japan is a treasure trove of beauty spots, from parks, gardens, historical buildings and nature.
 So, on your next trip, why not surprise your loved one with a romantic, exotic "Vow Renewal in Japan?"